Angel and Nick Carter to Join Lance Bass for Charity Concert Honoring Aaron Carter - E! Online

 Angel Carter and Nick Carter are commemorating the legacy of their brother, Aaron Carter.

-On what would have been the singer's 35th birthday, his twin sister Angel announced she will perform at a charity concert called Songs for Tomorrow, in Aaron's honor.
-According to the event's official website for tickets, Angel will perform alongside older brother, Nick and Lance Bass.
+On what would have been the singer's 35th birthday, his twin sister Angel announced she will host a charity concert called Songs for Tomorrow in Aaron's honor.
+According to the event's official website for tickets, performers will include Nick and Lance Bass.

 In Angel's post, she also paid tribute to their late sister Leslie, who died of an overdose at the age of 25 in 2012.